noinarisak/okta-twilio-ivr/README.md

 Test user needs to enroll both factors for MFA: `SMS` and `Okta Verify Push`.

 1. Enroll the user by logging in as Jane Ivr.
-2. Navigate to Jane's name and in the dropdown button select `Setting`.
+2. Navigate to Jane's name and in the dropdown button, select `Setting`.
-3. In the extra Verification section proceed to setup both SMS and Okta Verify Push.
+3. In the extra `Verification` section, proceed to setup both SMS and Okta Verify Push.

 Walk through instructions with interacting with the IVR.

 1. Dial the number that you have registered with Twilio. (ie. `1-207-555-1234`)
-2. Walk though the voice instructions and execute MFA (eg. Either `SMS` or `Okta Verify Push`)
+2. Walk through the voice instructions and execute MFA (eg. Either `SMS` or `Okta Verify Push`)
 3. Switch over to another factor by logging in as Super admin to your Okta org and updating "Jane Ivr" profile.
 Switching her `ivrFactorPreference` to another factor.
-4. And finally Thanks! :tada:
+4. And finally, Thanks! :tada:

 ## Design